qubic/integration/Partners/tx-based-use-case.md

         });
 ```

-Please find a complete example of transaction signing here: https://github.com/qubic/ts-library/blob/main/test/createTransactionTest.js The complete source code can be found in that repo too.
+Please find a complete example of transaction signing here: https://github.com/qubic/ts-library/blob/main/test/createTransactionTest.js The complete source code can be found in the same repo.

 ### Create, sign, send and verify a transaction
 We assume you have already all needed data to create and send the transaction: